 Provincial and municipal governments issue bonds in order to raise funds for program spending and to fund deficits.
 Provincial bonds or debentures are primarily used by provincial governments and are secured by the province through its ability to levy taxes.
 A general obligation bond is a bond backed by a municipal government.
 Canadian municipalities often issue two forms of general obligation debt: the serial bond, in which the principal and interest mature on different dates or are paid in installments; and the bullet bond, in which the entire principal is repaid on the bond's maturity date while regular interest payments are made on the investors' shares during the term of the fund (Hanniman, 2015).
-Municipal bullet bonds are often offset by sinking funds "to which annual or semi-annual deposits are made for the purpose of redeeming a bond issue" (Kapoor et al., 2015, p.
-368).
+Municipal bullet bonds are often offset by sinking funds which is money set aside, with deposits made annually or semiannually, to pay off a portion of the debt borrowed.
 A revenue bond is repaid out of the revenue generated by the project that the debt is financing.
 For example, toll revenue may secure a debt that finances a highway.
 Revenue bonds are not common in Canada and are currently only used in Toronto (Hanniman, 2015).